JuliaGtk/Gtk4.jl/examples/README.md

 # Gtk4.jl Examples

+These examples should be run in the REPL unless stated otherwise.

 ## Basic examples
 - `calculator4.jl` demonstrates a simple GUI with lots of buttons.
 Adapted from an example in Gtk.jl by Nand Vinchhi.
 - `css.jl` demonstrates widget styling using CSS.